DJANG2024/MKDocsMaterial/docs/index.md

 ## Required Knowledge
 The documentation assumes the following:

-- Working knowledge of [Git](https://git-scm.com/) and [GitHub](https://github.com/) — you should be familiar with what Git and GitHub are, including basic concepts such as repository, commit, and version control
+- Working knowledge of [Git](https://git-scm.com/) and [GitHub](https://github.com/) — you should have an understanding of the purpose and functionality of Git and GitHub

 Please note that, this documentation only provides instructions for setting up Visual Studio Code as an integrated development environment for your projects.
 It does not cover any knowledge related to programming languages.